Withholding Tax In Singapore: Facts, Tax Residency, Paying & Deadline

 Withholding Tax in Singapore

+Non-resident firms and people that earn Singapore-based income is subject to tax withholding in Singapore.
+The registered Singapore firms are responsible for keeping the rate of some payments done to the non-residents.
+This amount then gets paid to the IRAS of Singapore.
 In this article, we have provided you with an overview of what exactly tax withholding in Singapore is and the topics that revolve around it.

 Facts About Withholding Tax in Singapore

-Here are some interesting facts about tax withholding in Singapore:
+Here are some interesting facts about Tax Withholding in Singapore:

 • Tax withholding is only applicable to payments submitted to non-resident individuals and companies.